 Why provide Counselling support at school?

 Schools play a vital role in developing the emotional wellbeing and resilience of children and young people.
 By providing a supportive and caring environment, we enable our students to develop a sense of safety and belonging.
-This helps protect them from thoughts and feelings that can negatively impact on many aspects of their lives including; achievement, motivation, relationships, and self esteem.
+This helps protect them from thoughts and feelings that can negatively impact many aspects of their lives including; achievement, motivation, relationships, and self-esteem.